-The locations of the point sources or the emissions that are spatialized otherwise are 'translated' to the right EMEP grid by means of a datawarehouse.
+The emissions from the point sources and the emissions that are distributed via a detailed spatial pattern are combined and converted to the EMEP grid by means of a datawarehouse.

-10.2.10.GNFR J: Waste
+10.2.10.GNFR J : Waste

-Sector GNFR J considers the NFR sectors detailed in Table 10-10.
-The emissions from municipal incinerators with energy recovery are included in sector GNFR A.
+Sector GNFR J considers the NFR waste sectors.
+The emissions from municipal incinerators with energy recovery are included in sector GNFR A. Methods for gridding the emissions per region are summarized in Table 10-10.